TheWanderedIsles/clean-other-mods/README.md

-# clean-other-mods
+# clean-other-mods (defunct)
-repo for purpose of cleaning other mods (those not included in wandered isles)
+repo that was used for cleaning other mods (those not included in wandered isles)